 Take every opportunity to compare your system with those of other companies

-- For example, compare yourself with suppliers, sister companies and customers.
+- Compare yourself with suppliers, sister companies and customers, for example.

 - Use supplier assessment audits.